OpenGovIntelligence/json-qb/spec/table-format.md

    positionally indexed.
 So to render the table we could trivially do so with two for loops.

-The key `total_cells` provides a count of the number of cells within the currently selected slice.
+The key `total_observations` provides a count of the number of cells within the currently selected slice.
 This value may be greater than the amount of cells shown in the `table`, due to pagination.